mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 1. It reduces the complexity of viewing the things
 2. Avoids code duplication and increases reusability
 3. Helps to increase the security of an application as only important details are provided

+#### Encapsulation
+wrapping up of data and code as a signle unit.
+In encapsulation, the variables will be hidden from other classes and can be accessed only through the methods of their current class

+Advantages of Encapsulation:
+- Data Hiding: the implementation and data storing process is hidden from the user
+- Reusability: Easy to change with new requirements
+- Testing: easy to test for unit testing

+Encapsulation vs Abstraction:
+- Abstration is a process to gain the info while encapsulation is the process to contain the info
+- Abstration is the method of hiding the unwanted info while encapsulation is method to hide the data in a single unit to protect the info from outside
+- Abstration is implemeted using abstract class and interface while encapsulation can be implemented by access modifier
+- the objects that help to perform abstraction are encapsulated but objects the results encapsulation need not be abstracted

+#### Polymorphism
+It is the ability of an object to take same action in many ways.
+Polymorphism is two types namely compile-time polymorphism and runtime polymorsphism.
+Compile-time polymorshism is achieved by method overloading.
+Runtime polymorphism is achieved by method overriding.
+Polymorphism allows the object to decide which form of the method to implement at compile-time or runtime.

+**Method Overloading**: Multiple methods with same name but different parameters are called method overloading.
+Method can be overloaded by change in argument type, number of arguments.

+**Method Overriding**: When derived class has implemented one of the member function of it's base class, the base class member function is said to be overridden.
+Overriden function is resolved at runtime.

 ### Why Java not a Pure OOP language